bcanfield/nexquik/README.md

 ### Polls or Surveys
 Poll or survey applications may involve CRUD operations to manage questions, options, and responses.
 Admins can create new polls, update question wording, and analyze collected responses.

-## Live Demo
-The live demo is hosted through [CodeSandbox](https://codesandbox.io/p/sandbox/github/bcanfield/nexquik/tree/main).

-Using the `example` directory in this repo, it will build your full app from a Prisma Schema.

-To get hands-on, update the prisma schema in the demo, and run the `generate` task in the CodeSandbox terminal to re-generate your app based on your changes.

 <br></br>